Gerald B. and Beverley Tonkens House: History

-Gerald B. Tonkens was born in Milwaukee, Wisconsin in 1919 where he was exposed to many examples of Frank Lloyd Wright’s architecture from a young age.
-This had a lasting effect on Tonkens, who later stated “I always admired Mr Wright’s work.
-I always knew that I would never build a house on my own unless it was designed by Frank Lloyd Wright”.
+Gerald B. Tonkens was born in Milwaukee, Wisconsin in 1919 where he was exposed to many examples of Frank Lloyd Wright's architecture from a young age.
+This had a lasting effect on Tonkens, who later stated "I always admired Mr Wright's work.
+I always knew that I would never build a house on my own unless it was designed by Frank Lloyd Wright".

 After graduating from the University of Wisconsin in the early 1940s, Tonkens joined the U.S military, fighting with the Eighth Air Force during World War Two.
 Tonkens met and married his first wife, Red Cross nurse, Rosalie Robbins, while stationed with the military in Europe.

 By 1953 the couple had two daughters and decided to move to Hamilton County, where Gerald established the 'Tonkens Oldsmobile-Cadillac' dealership in Hamilton, Ohio.
 In 1954 Gerald and Rosalie purchased a 2.75 acre block in Amberley Village, Ohio for $6,000.
 The land was cheap in comparison to surrounding lots, many of which sold for an average price of $25,000 per acre.
-When Rosalie queried the price, she was told that the property was considered a “problem lot” as no architect had been able to engineer a driveway up the steep incline from the road to the house.
-When this was raised with Wright, he replied "They built the Suez Canal, didn't they?
+When Rosalie queried the price, she was told that the property was considered a "problem lot" as no architect had been able to engineer a driveway up the steep incline from the road to the house.
+When this was later raised with Wright, he replied "They built the Suez Canal, didn't they?
 We'll go right up the middle with a big shovel".